 Raccoons are a frequent presence in urbanized areas.
 Properties which can be found close to bodies of water, forests, and woods, also commonly experience nuisance raccoon issues.
-Although raccoons are truly innocent and intriguing mammals, they pose a few dangers and needs to be controlled in a secure and humane manner.
+Although raccoons are truly innocent and intriguing mammals, they pose a few dangers and need to be controlled in a secure and humane manner.
 If you still believe raccoons aren’t a threat, continue reading to learn the top 3 biggest dangers raccoons present to society.

 Dealing With a Raccoon Problem